 This is why UNFPA, with support from the Austrian Development Agency (ADA), is partnering with the private sector and governments to champion gender-responsive family policies in the Western Balkans and Moldova.
 Evidence shows that such policies – both at the national level and those implemented by the private sector – are powerful tools to shift discriminatory gender norms and redistribute unpaid care work so that both men and women can realize their career aspirations and their fertility intentions.

-What does the Expanding Choices Program work on?
+What does the Expanding Choices Programme work on?

 Working with the private sector to pilot and promote family-friendly workplaces, which can make significant improvements in gender equality, and benefits both companies and employees.